panda3d/panda3d-docs/programming/hardware-support/keyboard-support.rst

       framework->define_key(<event name>, <description>, <function>, nullptr);
       framework->define_key(<event name>, <description>, <function>, <data>);

-<event name> is a string that labels the event. <function> is a python function
+   <event name> is a string that labels the event. <function> is an EventCallbackFunction
-to be called when the event is sent. <parameters list> is a python list of parameters to use to call <function>.
+   to be called when the event is sent. <data> is an arbitrary pointer to be passed when the framework calls <function>.

 .. only:: python